This post may contain affiliate links. Please read my disclosure policy for information.

 It’s not a good idea!

-In addition to being exhausted, the risk is much higher that you bring too much if you desperately pack just before you leave.
+In addition to being exhausted, the risk is much higher that you bring too much if you desperately pack just before leaving.
 Traveling with a baby means bringing a lot of things anyway.
 There is no point in bringing even more stuff than you actually need.

 Stick To The Routines

-If possible, keep an eye on what time it is to be able to some degree maintain your baby’s usual eating and sleeping schedule even if you are away from home.
+If possible, keep an eye on what time it is to be able to maintain your baby’s usual eating and sleeping schedule even if you are away from home.

 Hide Some Favorite Toys

-Depending on how old your infant is, you need to bring toys to distract him.
+Depending on how old your infant is, you need to bring toys to distract him or her.
 The older the baby, the more things to play with.